umbopepato/visua-website/_guide/structuring-identity-files.md

 #### Values

-The following is the list of all the values Visua is capable of understanding along with their corresponding `CSSStyleValue` instance:
+The following is the list of all the values Visua is capable of understanding along with their corresponding `CSSStyleValue` instances:

 |Value|CSSStyleValue instance|
 |---|---|